castle-engine/castle-model-viewer/example_models/shadow_maps/castle_with_trees/README.txt

 Note: if you want to render from Blender, you'll probably want to set Alpha=0 on leaves material to make them honor texture transparent regions for leaves.
 Currently it is set to =1, to make VRML exporter behave Ok.

-oaktree.wrl is the above Blender model exported to VRML 97 by my script (very slightly modified version of Blender's "VRML 97 Export" script) from http://castle-engine.sourceforge.net/blender.php
+oaktree.wrl is the above Blender model exported to VRML 97 by my script (very slightly modified version of Blender's "VRML 97 Export" script).
+See https://castle-engine.io/blender .

 Texture dryleaves.jpg from
 http://opengameart.org/content/ground-textures-dryleavesjpg